Not, as you might expect, by seeking applicants and

 These ‘qualities and characteristics’ are drawn from the assessments we’ve done, the conversations we’ve had, and the long discussions of vision and mission we’ve engaged in.
-You are welcome to look over a description of our ideal candidate as soon as it is ready.
+You are welcome to look over a description of our ideal candidate:

 Although our Transformation Team is heading up the majority of work, you are critically need in this journey as well.

 - Pray: for our church, for the Transformation Team, for our elders, and for the person God is